Asia-Pacific Weeks Berlin 2015 – Smart Cities

 Since 1997, the Asia-Pacific Weeks Berlin have been providing a forum for major topics in business and politics, science and research, and also culture and society.

-The APW 2013 are focusing on Smart Cities and addressing the challenges facing Berlin and the growing metropolises of Asia.
+The focus lies on Smart Cities and the challenges facing Berlin and the rapidly growing metropolises of Asia.
 The goal is to achieve sustainable economic and social urban development that offers solutions for population growth and environmental pressures.
 Innovative concepts are needed not only for digital infrastructure, mobility, energy and water supply, but also for education, creative freedom and political participation.

 Our global future will be marked by an ever greater degree of urbanization.
 By the year 2030, it is estimated that up to 80% of people in industrialized countries and an average of 50% in developing countries will be living in cities.